Louisa Atkinson: Botanist, naturalist and artist

 Louisa is acknowledged as a leading botanist who discovered new plant species in the Blue Mountains and Southern Highlands region of New South Wales, and she championed the cause of conservation during a period of rapid land-clearing.
 Her botanical interest is, in part, credited to her home-schooling by her mother, who was herself artistic and interested in natural history.

 She undertook botanical excursions in areas remote from where she lived, such as the Illawarra, but she became particularly well informed on the flora in Kurrajong and environs, such as the Grose Valley, Mt Tomah and Springwood, where she spent much of her life.
 She collected specimens extensively for Rev. Dr. William Woolls, a well-known teacher and amateur botanist, and Ferdinand von Mueller.
 Lawson writes that von Mueller's work was aided by many amateur naturalists in Australia, but that Atkinson's contribution is worthy of particular note "for the quality of its information, its scholarly commitment, its enthusiasm and persistence over time, its geographical range, its local depth, its robustness and liveliness of descriptive record, its sense of primary exploration, its sheer inventiveness".
-She is commemorated in the Loranthaceous genus Atkinsonia, and in the species Erechtites atkinsoniae, Epacris calvertiana, Helichrysum calvertiana, Xanthosia atkinsoniana and Doodia atkinsonii.
+She is commemorated in the Loranthaceous genus Atkinsonia, and in the species Erechtites atkinsoniae, Epacris calvertiana, Helichrysum calvertianum, Xanthosia atkinsoniana and Doodia atkinsonii.
 Her collection of over 800 botanical specimens is held at the National Herbarium of Victoria.

 By the 1860s Atkinson was becoming aware of the impact of European agriculture on native flora.
 She wrote about this on several occasions, making such statements as "It needs no fertile imagination to foresee that in, say, half-a-century's time, tracts of hundreds of miles will be treeless".

 She is also well regarded as a botanical artist, was interested in zoology and was a competent taxidermist.

 Her botanical art was unusual for its diversity: it included animals, birds, insects, reptiles and landscapes.

 She popularised science and wrote for The Sydney Morning Herald and the Horticultural Magazine.